 - Your supplier or contractor invoices for what they claim was work not originally specified

-- Failure in your effort to claim that the outsourced work has not been completed satisfactorily.
+- Failure in your effort to pursue a claim that the outsourced work has not been completed satisfactorily.